eelsirhc/deepcaldera_project/source_data/gebco/README.md

 GEBCO
 -----

-This directory stores the files:
+This directory stores the files from the gebo map

 Archive:  gebco_2023_clipped_to_seamounts_proj.zip
   Length      Date    Time    Name